zajitschek/metaanalysis/chapters/chapter3.md

 First you are asked to calibrate the y-axis.
 To do this as precisely as possible, enlarge the plot viewer before clicking on the lowest and highest marked values (in this case, 200 and 900).
 Enter these values as prompted.
 The program will then show you your calibration and ask if you want to re-calibrate; if it looks accurate enough, click “n” to proceed, otherwise click “y” to try again.

-Its good to enter sample sizes at this point.
+It is a good idea to enter sample sizes at this point.
 Since there is no such info in the plot or under the plot, search the full text for the sample sizes (hint: look in "Statistical analysis").
-Ideally, to do it efficiently you would already have extracted this and other available information into your spreadsheet, then saved the figures, and then come back at the end to process all the figures at once.
+Ideally, to do this efficiently, you might already have extracted this and other available information into your spreadsheet, then saved the figures, and then come back at the end to process all the figures at once.
 This way you have everything at hand when you do data extraction from the figures.

 Once you have the information on the group names and sample sizes, enter an identifier for the control group ("saline") and sample size for this group.

-Since we have multiple data points for each group of animals, we have to decide whether to extract all of them or just one (or some subset) - your decision should be biologically-informed and ideally a priori.
+Since we have multiple data points for each group of animals, we have to decide whether to extract all of them or just one (or some subset) - your decision should be biologically-informed and ideally **a priori**.
 For this exercise we will extract just the last one (at 6 weeks).
 Click on the outer edge of the error bar of the last black point, and then click the middle of the black dot.
 If it went well you can add the treatment group "LPS" in a similar manner.
 If something went wrong you can delete and repeat the extraction.

 Once you extract data for the treatment group, select "Finish plot" (enter "f"), select "se" and continue "y" to move to the next image.

-Now you should be able to extract data from **plot 002_Sadd_2006_Fig2a.png**! (hint: extract "treatment control" and "treatment" groups).
+Now you should be able to extract data from **plot 002_Sadd_2006_Fig2a.png** (hint: extract "treatment control" and "treatment" groups).

-Once you get a "Congratulations" message, you can look at the extracted data. *metaDigitise()* stores and sorts all the summary data for each of the figures in the "data"" object.
+Once you get a "Congratulations" message, you can look at the extracted data. *metaDigitise()* stores and sorts all the summary data for each of the figures in the "data" object.

 You can add more figures in the directory and add more data to this data table later, or save it and load back later to continue adding more data or merge with other data frames (see "Re-importing previously digitised data and accessing raw data" in the *metaDigitise* [tutorial](https://cran.r-project.org/web/packages/metaDigitise/vignettes/metaDigitise.html).